KarthikNA/Prediction-of-Hard-Drive-Failure/README.md

 Thus, for the given dataset from our analysis, it is best to use supervised learning techniques like Random Forest (bagging) and XGBoost (boosting).
 In these methods, the data points even if extremely similar are accurately classified using sufficient tree levels and a number of features to split.

 # What's New in Our Approach?
-Through extensive parameters tuning and efficient resampling of data set, we are able to achieve better model performance than existing works.
-Also, as the Backblaze data set has class labels it is well-suited for supervised learning.
-Thus, all prior notable works focus on building a classifier that can make accurate predictions.
-In addition to implementing supervised learning techniques, we analyze if the problem of predicting hard disk failure can be solved using unsupervised methods.
+Through extensive parameters tuning and efficient resampling of data set, we are able to achieve better model performance than existing works that employed supervised learning.
+This high performance can be attributed to the fact that the Backblaze data set has class labels it is well-suited for a supervised learning task.
+In addition to implementing supervised learning techniques, we also analyze if the problem of predicting hard disk failure can be solved using unsupervised methods.
 Earlier works mainly use unsupervised learning to augment data and tackle the class imbalance problem.
-We use unsupervised learning to cluster based on hard disk models.
-We hope this could help in identifying similar hard drives across models, which could then be used to predict drive failures in different models.
-To the best of our knowledge, we are the first to apply and assess the efficiency of using anomaly detection on the Backblaze dataset to predict failure events.
+To the best of our knowledge, we are the first to apply and assess the efficiency of using anomaly detection and clustering techniques on the Backblaze dataset to predict failure events.

 # Conclusion
 We predicted hard disk failure based on its S.M.A.R.T attributes.
 We used data augmentation techniques like SMOTE and data resampling to handle the class imbalance problem.
 We were not able to implement a generic model to determine failure, since S.M.A.R.T attributes are model and manufacturer specific.
 We applied supervised learning techniques like Random Forest and XGBoost on individual hard disk models to predict hard disk failure.
-We were able to obtain a F1 score of 1 for all the hard disk models we tested on using Random Forest.
-We further extended the study to predict hard disk failure using unsupervised learning techniques like DBSCAN and K-Means.
-Unsupervised learning techniques performed poorly due to the wide data distribution.
-Lastly, we treated failures as an anomaly in our system and thus  applied unsupervised anomaly detection using Isolation Forest.
+We were able to obtain a very high F1 score for all the hard disk models trained using tree-based classifiers.
+We further extended the study to predict hard disk failure using unsupervised learning techniques like DBSCAN and K-Means to cluster them into groups of failing and non-failing hard drives.
+We also explored a novel approach of applying anamoly detection techniques for the hard disk prediction problem.
+Unsupervised learning techniques however performed poorly due to the the nature of the dataset when compared to supervised learning.

 # Future Work
 There are numerous hard disk models and to assist in failure prediction, it might not always be feasible to train on the individual models everytime.
-Thus, we need to look into a more generic approach of hard disk failure prediction.
+Thus, we would like to look into a more generic approach of hard disk failure prediction.
 One possible path is to explore transfer learning, where the performance does not diminish when applied on models that the algorithm was not trained on.
 Another path would be to develop a dataset where the crtitical features in addition to being reported by all manufactures, also imply the same meaning.

 # References
 1. C. Xu, G. Wang, X. Liu, D. Guo, and T. Liu.
 Health status assessment and failure prediction for hard drives with recurrent neural networks.
 IEEE Transactions on Computers, 65(11):3502–3508, Nov 2016.